For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 No you don’t.
 You can get someone else to do it for you.
 You may want to do the practical stuff as a way of coping with your loss, but on the other hand, it may be too difficult for you to even think about starting the Estate Administration process.

 Co-op Legal Services can help you.
-Our Probate Solicitors and specialists can complete the whole Estate administration process for you and you won’t need to worry about the cost as it can be taken from the Estate at the end of the administration process; providing the Estate has assets which can be liquidated.
+Our Probate Solicitors and specialists can complete the whole Estate administration process for you and you won’t need to worry about the cost as it can be taken from the Estate at the end of the administration process; providing the Estate has sufficient assets which can be liquidated to repay our costs.

 For help with Estate administration, Letters of Administration or any other Probate matter, call our Probate Advisors on 03306069584 or contact us online and we will call you.